CarlEvaristo/CarlEvaristo/README.md

 ## NODEJS PROJECTS
 ### Custom RESTful API
 I created a RESTfulAPI, with GET, POST, PUT, and DELETE endpoints.
-I wrote documentation in Postman, and made a frontend to test the API: https://marvelous-saguaro-16795.herokuapp.com/
+I wrote documentation in Postman.
+The data is saved in a MongoDB database.
+The frontend is rendered using server-side rendering in EJS.
+This is the frontend to test the API: https://marvelous-saguaro-16795.herokuapp.com/
 ### Car Wish List
 Saves data to MongoDB database, using node, express, and EJS for server-side rendering.   <br/>